fusioncharts/dev_centre_docs/exporting-charts/using-fc-export-server/exporting-charts-and-chart-data-using-client-side-exporting.md

 chartPresent: true
 ---

 Harry has created charts comparing vendor quotations for a very critical project.
 To add his charts to a project-progress presentation, he needs the charts as JPEGs.
-So far, he has used the FusionCharts [server-side export feature]{% linkTo tutorials/exporting-charts/using-fc-export-server/exporting-charts-as-image-and-pdf.md %}{:target='_blank'} to export his charts as images.
-However this time, because his data is crtical and confidential, he is not sure if he should use a publicly-hosted server for this export.
-While he can set up a [private export server]{% linkTo tutorials/exporting-charts/using-fc-export-server/server-side-export/setup-private-export-server/asp-net.md %}{:target='_blank'} to export images, this requires extensive efforts and domain expertise.
+So far, he has used the FusionCharts [server-side export feature](/exporting-charts/using-fc-export-server/exporting-charts-as-image-and-pdf) to export images, this requires extensive efforts and domain expertise.

 To his relief, FusionCharts Suite XT, starting v3.8.0, includes support for client-side exporting, which also eases Harry's concerns about data confidentiality.